Ficool

 A sheepish smile escapes me.

-My hand finds the matted fur behind his chewed ears.
+My hand ruffles the matted fur behind his chewed ears.

-I ruffle it, wiping the last of the slobber from my palm with a roughly gentle pat.
+I wipe the last of his slobber from my palm with a rough but gentle pat.

-He lowers his head, ears flicking, humming in soft whimper.
+He lowers his head, ears flicking, whilst softly whimpering.

-And then I see.
-I'm at the front of the cart, must've been dragged here.
+And then I notice—I'm at the front of the cart.
+Must've been dragged here.

-Investigating further, I squint through the bulkhead.
-At the back, old Jimson kneels, torch clutched in one blood-slicked hand, shield dented and scarred.
-His face is pallid — lips tinged with colour — yet around his neck hangs the pendant, pulsing faintly with a sickly light.
+His face is pallid, lips tinged with bruising colour—yet around his neck still hangs the pendant, pulsing faintly with that sickly light.

-At the edge of the torchlight behind the wagon, shapes stir.
-Bodies mostly concealed, linger in the shadows, their glossy eyes preying on the pendant's glow as if it were a delicacy.
+At the edge of the torchlight, behind the wagon, shapes and shadows stir.
+Bodies, mostly concealed, linger in the dark, their glossy eyes clearly preying on the pendant's glow as though it were a delicacy.

 "Bad dream?"
 Tim's voice calls out.